StreamAMG/playback-sdk-android/README.md

     baseUrl = baseUrl,
     userAgent = customUserAgent
 ) { error ->
-    // Handle player UI error
+    // Handle player UI error as SDKError
 }
 ```

-## Playing Free Content

-If you want to allow users to access free content or if you're implementing a guest mode, you can pass an empty string or `null`
-value as the `authorizationToken` parameter when calling the `loadPlayer` function.
-This will bypass the need for authentication, enabling unrestricted access to the specified content.

 ## Error Handling

 The `PlaybackSDKManager` provides error handling through sealed classes `SDKError` and `PlaybackAPIError`.
 These classes represent various errors that can occur during SDK and API operations respectively.

-- `SDKError` includes subclasses for initialization errors, missing license, and HLS stream loading errors.
+- **`SDKError`** includes subclasses for initialization errors, missing license, and HLS stream loading errors.
-  - **`InitializationError`:** General SDK initialization failure.
+  - `InitializationError` : General SDK initialization failure.
 Occurs with configuration issues or internal problems.
-  - **`MissingLicense`:** No valid license found.
+  - `MissingLicense` : No valid license found.
 Occurs if no license key is provided or the key is invalid/expired.
-  - **`FetchBitmovinLicenseError`:** Failed to fetch the Bitmovin license.
+  - `FetchBitmovinLicenseError` : Failed to fetch the Bitmovin license.
 Occurs with network issues or problems with the Bitmovin license server.

-- `PlaybackAPIError` includes subclasses for initialization errors, network errors, and API errors.
+- **`PlaybackAPIError`** includes subclasses for initialization errors, network errors, and API errors.
-  - **`InitializationError`:** Player initialization failure.
+  - `InitializationError` : Player initialization failure.
 Occurs with configuration issues, invalid entry ID, or system resource problems.
-  - **`NetworkError`:** Network connectivity issue during playback.
+  - `NetworkError` : Network connectivity issue during playback.
 Occurs when the device loses connection or there are network infrastructure problems.
-  - **`ApiError`:** External API error.
+  - `ApiError` : External API error.
 Occurs with authentication failures, resource unavailability, or other API-specific issues.

 ### ApiError Details
-   -   **`code`:** API error code (integer).
+  - `code` : API error code (integer).
-   -   **`message`:** Error description.
+  - `message` : Error description.
-   -   **`data`:** Optional additional data.
+  - `data` : Optional additional data.

 ### Common ApiError Codes